el-dardo/zumolla_server/README.md

 zumolla_server
 ==============

-A web server based on Rikulo Stream which serves resources in a REST fashion following the MVC pattern
+A server layer on top of Rikulo Stream which lets user implement specialized controllers like servlets, JSON, JSON CRUD by extending the corresponding base class.